 Average Riverside County Gas Price Drops for Second Day in a Row

-RIVERSIDE (CNS) – The average price of a gallon of self-serve regular gasoline in Riverside County dropped 1.1 cents Thursday to $4.829, a day after it dropped 1.3 cents.
-The average price is six-tenths of a cent less than one week ago, 6.8 cents higher than one month ago and $1.50 less than one year ago, according to figures from the AAA and the Oil Price Information Service.
-It has dropped $1.544 since rising to a record $6.373 on Oct.
-5. The national average price dropped two-tenths of a cent to $3.589, a day after decreasing one-tenth of a cent.
-It has risen 4.4 cents over the past nine days.
-The national average price is 2.5 cents higher than one week ago, 5.4 cents more than one month ago but $1.425 less than one year ago.
-It has dropped $1.435 since rising to a record $5.016 on June 14.
+RIVERSIDE (CNS) – The average price of a gallon of self-serve regular gasoline in Riverside County dropped a half cent Tuesday to $4.812, a day after it was down one-tenth of a cent.
+The average price is 4.1 cents less than one week ago and $1.491 lower than one year ago but 4.2 cents more than one month ago, according to figures from the AAA and the Oil Price Information Service.
+It has dropped $1.561 since rising to a record $6.373 on Oct.
+5. The national average price dropped one-tenth of a cent to $3.577 a day after it rose two-tenths of a cent.
+It has dropped 1.7 cents over the past eight days.
+The national average price is 1.5 cents less than a week ago and $1.49 lower than one year ago but 2.6 cents more than one month ago.
+It has dropped $1.443 since rising to a record $5.016 on June 14.
+2022.
 Copyright 2023, City News Service, Inc.

 By: Pristine Villarreal